datoptron/datoptron-website/_pages/services.md

               <div class="wrap"><span class="title">LINKED DATA INTEGRATION </span><span class="num">02</span></div>
               <div class="text">
                 <p>
                   Leveraging many years of experience in machine learning and infromation extraction, Datoptron offers situation-appopriate solutions for making data uniform and interoperable.
-We use Natural Language Process, named entity extraction and pattern matching techniques to automatically link and enrich your data with trusted external web resources.
+We use Natural Language Process, named entity extraction, and pattern matching techniques to automatically link and enrich your data with trusted external web resources.
 We validate the results using a human-in-the-loop approach.
                 </p>
                 <!--<a href="{{ site.baseurl }}/sage"></a>-->
               </div>